Daksh3K/Learning-Management-System/Tests.md

 ![enterEmailCreatingAccount](https://user-images.githubusercontent.com/89658307/145688046-406d97f7-7867-439f-aad0-8c23386dcc39.PNG)

-Step 4: Once you enter the email, you should see a JOptionPane that looks like the image below:
+-Step 4: Once you enter the email, you should see a JOptionPane that looks like the image below:

 ![enterRoleCreatingAccount](https://user-images.githubusercontent.com/89658307/145688054-0053d5ff-87e6-4aa0-80c1-ae5954f089b0.PNG)